Duncanma/Blog/content/Blog/assessing-your-site-for-seo.md

 ---
-date: 2021-01-24T17:15:00-08:00
+date: 2021-01-29T14:30:13-08:00
-title: A Defensive Approach to Engineering Quality
+title: Assessing your own site for Search Engine Optimization (SEO)
 type: posts
 tags:
  - Web Development
  - Coding
+ - Self-Assessment
- - Software Management
+ - SEO
 techfeatured: true
+draft: true
 description: One of the most important ways I can contribute to the quality of our sites is by saying no.
 ---
 As an engineering manager, I have a certain amount of control over what